mlnotes2718/sctp-dsai-ds2-coaching-elt-e2e-dagster/hdb_resale_e2e_dagster/HDB_Resale_Dagster_README.md

 We're going to add an extractor for Postgres to get our data.
 An extractor is responsible for pulling data out of any data source.
 We will use the `tap-postgress` extractor to pull data from the Supabase server.

-At the root folder, create a new Meltano project by running:
+At the root project folder (`hdb_resale_e2e_dagster`), use your own project folder if you are setting up new.
+Create a new Meltano project by running:

 ```bash
 meltano init meltano_hdb_resale